carrierwaveuploader/carrierwave-mongoid/README.md

 ## Using MongoDB's GridFS store

-Optionally, you can configure Carrierwave to use GridFS instead of the filesystem.
-Ex:
+You can configure Carrierwave to use GridFS instead of the filesystem.
+For example:

 ```ruby
 CarrierWave.configure do |config|